For Teachers

 On the nonlinearity of lesson planning (Part 2)

-I previously wrote that when lesson planning, often a great idea comes when we least expect it, such as right before going to sleep, or during our commute.
+I previously wrote that when lesson planning, often a great idea comes when we least expect it: right before going to sleep, during our morning commute, or while exercising.
 If we wish to be creative in our lessons, we must use the part of our brain that excels at free association, brainstorming, and thinking outside the box (or the textbook).

 Because lesson planning involves creativity, it often doesn’t work well when it’s forced.
 We can’t always sit down for the 30 minutes we have blocked off between classes and create an effective lesson.
 Conversely, we might find that the entirety of a great lesson comes to our mind in one sudden realization while we’re jogging after work.